-Within River Heights, the city strives to maintain and design safe neighborhood and collector streets to provide smooth traffic flow and accommodate bicyclists and pedestrians.
-Designated and proposed trails within the city are shown on Master Trail and Park Map, updated January, 2020.
-City ordinances require all newly developed streets to be approved by a professional engineer licensed in the State of Utah.
-The proposed goals and objectives described in the 2020 Transportation General Plan will be implemented as funding becomes available.
+River Heights City strives to ensure that safe neighborhood and collector streets are designed and maintained to provide smooth traffic flow and accommodate bicyclists and pedestrians.
+This transportation master plan and the information and analyses contained herein should be consulted for direction on transportation-related issues.
+City ordinances require all newly developed streets to be designed and approved by a professional engineer licensed in the State of Utah.
+Designated and proposed trails are shown on the Trail and Park Map.
+Proposed goals and strategies will be implemented as funding becomes available.